DeviantEng/addmovie/README.md

 # AddMovie

-#### !!!WARNING!!!
+#### WARNING
-Crude, ugly, and barely functional.
 I'm not a coder, nor a web designer.
 This is just a simple web based tool to add a movie to CouchPotato, written in PHP.
+If you are looking for something that does anything more than just this, I'd highly recommend [Plex Requests](https://github.com/lokenx/plexrequests-meteor).

 #### What does this do?